snowplow-referer-parser/referer-parser/README.md

 ## Usage: Python

-The Python version of this library still uses the **old** API, and identifies search referers only.
+The Python version of this library still uses the **old** API, and identifies search referers only:

 ```python
 from referer_parser import Referer